Skip to content

 • bootstrapping plugin-owned services

-Use it to clean up anything started in start.
+Use stop to clean up anything started in start.

 interceptChatRequest